 Housed in the world famous Plymouth Gin Distillery, the Barbican Kitchen was established in 2006 by the Tanner Brothers, Chris and James.
 The Barbican Kitchen takes full advantage of the superb larder available to us here in the West Country.

 A relaxed atmosphere, with its simple yet effective ‘Mediterranean’ theme décor, the Oyster Shack is a unique dining experience.
 Simple local produce and an unhurried atmosphere, experience the great flavours and freshness of the restaurants surrounding area.
 A seafood haven!

 Crab Shell Inn, Kingsbridge

 The Crabshell Inn is gloriously situated on the quayside Kingsbridge and with its south-westerly aspect, basks in the sun all day.
 With great pizzas, superb crab, local seafood and many classic favourites, this is a place to take your time and really soak up the atmosphere.

 Riverford Field Kitchen

 Located in Buckfastleigh you can enjoy a unique eating experience right at the heart of a working organic farm.
 Expect a f east of seasonal, freshly-picked produce.
 Uniquely, there is just one sitting and the whole restaurant is served together at the same time.

 This unassuming little restaurant has become a foodie hub in Plymouth, quickly establishing itself as a hidden gem in the city.
 Enjoy coffee and cake to start your morning, or try a sumptuous meal, simple light lunches.
 Something to really tempt your taste buds.

-Located above Mothecombe Beach, the Old Schoolhouse Bistro has lovely views out to sea and serves delicious locally sourced food.
-Parking is available (daily charge) and you can walk down to Mothecombe with the family for a day on the beach!
+Located above Mothecombe Beach, the Schoolhouse has lovely views out to sea and serves delicious locally sourced food.
+Parking is available (seasonal charges apply) and you can walk down to Mothecombe with the family for a day on the beach!